neue-dev/An-Analysis-of-Sorting-Algorithms/README.md

 # 3. Smooth Sort

 The reason I decided to explain heap sort prior to smooth sort is because the two algorithms rely on the same fundamental ideas: visualizing an array in a manner that neglects its linear structure.
 However, smooth sort attempts to remedy a certain problem with heap sort: the largest element of the array is always at the root (the beginning) of the array, when ultimately it must end up at the opposite end.
-This means that regardless of the initial state of our array, $n log(n)$ operations must necessarily happen.
+This means that regardless of the initial state of our array, $n \cdot log(n)$ operations must necessarily happen.
 Heap sort does not care whether or not our data is sorted to some degree.

 Smooth sort, on the other hand, takes an unorthodox approach.
 For one thing, it doesn't create a single tree but rather a *forest of max-heaps*.
 For another, it builds these trees such that their root nodes are on the right.
 This entails way less computations for lists that are close to being sorted.